 - Choice of vodka, light rum, bourbon, or brandy (Cheap ingredients = cheap results.
 I go mid-price instead of college-price.
 The higher proof, the better…but at least 35% alcohol.
 Mommypotamus is the queen of which non-GMO brands to buy if you’re interested)

-- Clear glass container that seals tightly, tall preferably (stopper bottles like these are great, or mason jars.
+- Clear glass container that seals tightly, tall preferably (stopper bottles are great, or mason jars.
 See tips below for another cool idea…)

 - Time/Patience/Love (free!)

 1. Use a knife to slice the length of the vanilla beans, stopping an inch before the end so it doesn’t truly split in half.
 No problem if it does, but cleaner extract this way without the vanilla seeds floating in it.

 2. Place the beans inside the bottle.
 You also may need to cut the size of any beans, depending on your container, because you want them fully covered in the next step.